Italian Cardinal: Constructive Critics Are Not the Pope's Enemies

-ROME — The former president of the Italian Bishops’ Conference acknowledged Pope Francis does have his critics in the Church but stressed constructive criticism does not make a person an enemy of the pope.
+ROME — The former president of the Italian Bishops’ Conference acknowledged Pope Francis does have his critics in the Church but stressed that engaging in constructive criticism does not make a person an enemy of the pope.

 In an interview this week with the Italian daily, Corriere della Sera, the influential Cardinal Camillo Ruini was asked whether there is an “international conservative movement” against Pope Francis.
 In reply, the cardinal said that opposition to Francis “exists in some form” but “only a few can be considered ‘against’ Pope Francis,” but not “all those who have expressed some criticism with constructive intentions.”